tomkersten/chili_videos/README.md

 ### Found a bug?
 Have a feature request?

-Please file a ticket on the 'Issues' page of the Github project site
+Please file a ticket on the '[Issues](https://github.com/tomkersten/chili_videos/issues)' page of the Github project site

+You can also drop me a message on Twitter [@tomkersten](http://twitter.com/tomkersten).
 ### Want to contribute?

 (Better instructions coming soon)